Your rates demand notice tells you how you can pay your bill.

 If you can't clear the amount outstanding, contact us to make other arrangements.
 If you make other payment arrangements and you don’t stick to them, we’ll take further recovery action.

 If you don’t pay any overdue payments after we’ve sent you a reminder, you’ll lose your right to pay your bill by instalments.
-We'll issue you a final notice asking you to pay your bill in full within seven days.
+We'll issue you a final notice asking you to pay your business rates in full within seven days.

 If you don't respond to a reminder or final notice this may result in further steps being taken to obtain payment.
 In such cases, we make an application to the magistrates court to issue a summons for non- payment.